Conformal Policy Control: Experiments

 \section{Experiments}

-We present three experiments.
+We present three experiments here.
 First, we apply generalized CRC (gCRC) to control the false discovery rate in medical question answering, a non-monotonic loss.
 Second, we apply CPC to constrained active learning, where feedback-loop shifts break exchangeability.
 Third, we apply CPC to black-box sequence optimization with a language model.
+Additionally, Appendix \ref{app:conservative_opt} presents a fourth experimental setting that compares CPC to standard conservative optimization on a constrained Bayesian optimization task.